 Ease the difficult task of saying goodbye by creating a fun to-do list that your Scout Elf can fulfill once they arrive at the North Pole.
 What do your kids think their elf will be doing when he or she returns?
 Maybe the elf will be helping Mrs. Claus in the kitchen, feeding the reindeer or taking down the Christmas lights.
 Children will perk up imagining all of the elf’s fun and important adventures at the wondrous North Pole.

 Ask your children to write a letter telling your Scout Elf about their favorite parts of his or her visit this holiday season.
 If you’re lucky, maybe your Scout Elf will leave your family with some sweet parting words, too!
-Get a free Scout Elf letter template here.
+Use this free Scout Elf letter template.

 Invite your Scout Elf to watch while your family partakes in one last Christmas Eve activity, like baking cookies for Santa, watching Christmas movies or reading a holiday bedtime story.